 2.6.5 Performance will be monitored and reported internally and externally.
-Accordingly, a schedule of performance reports have been developed and reported at monthly management team meetings and also other scheduled meetings where deemed appropriate.
+Accordingly, a schedule of performance reports has been developed and reported at monthly Management Team meetings and also other scheduled meetings where deemed appropriate.
 In response to changing external requirements and management need, this schedule will be subject to continuous review.